It’s not too late to get cover!

 Did you know that 25% of travellers only buy cover two days before they go on holiday?*

-With the various hassles that travellers face it’s no wonder that travel insurance is often a last minute affair.
+With the prepations involved in planning a holiday, particuarly a long haul trip, it's no wonder that travel insurance is often a last minute affair.

-With pets to secure, suitcases to pack, and work to finish up, for many the countdown to flight time can be an incredibly busy and stressful time.
-It can be a wonder just making it onto the plane at all!
+With pets to secure, housitters to hire, suitcases to pack, and work to be handed over, for many travellers, the countdown to flight time can be an incredibly busy and stressful time.
+It can be a wonder making it onto the plane at all!

 With all that considered it’s not surprising that many a flustered tourist will arrive at their destination with no cover in tow.
 However, there’s no need to panic.
 Already overseas travel insurance is out there and ready to bail you out.